Is your attic always hot?

 - Air-conditioner load reduction – The solar-powered fan helps to reduce the load on your air-conditioner thereby helping you to save energy and money

-- Solid frame – The frame of the solar panel is made of heavy-duty aluminium to make it very durable
+- Solid frame – The frame of the solar panel is made of heavy-duty aluminum to make it very durable

-- Durable blades – The fan blades are made to last long since it is made with durable aluminium alloy.
+- Durable blades – This attic fan roof cover is blades are made to last long since it is made with durable aluminum alloy.

 - Reduction in electricity bills